FULL SERVICE Quality Plumbing

 Council Approves "Downtown Plan," Inviting Increased Density With Less Environmental Impact Review Required For Approval

 (Jan.
-11, 2012, 3:05 a.m.) -- After more than four hours of polarized discussion, the City Council voted 7-2 (Gabelich, Neal dissenting) to approve a "Downtown Plan" that invites increased downtown density via a "Program EIR" that will let developers avoid -- for as long as the next 25-30 years -- having to undergo full Environmental Impact Reports if their project is within development standards specified in the Plan.
+11, 2012, 3:05 a.m.) -- After more than four hours of polarized discussion, the City Council voted 7-2 (Gabelich, Neal dissenting) on Jan.
+10 to approve a "Downtown Plan" that invites increased downtown density via a "Program EIR" that will let developers avoid -- for as long as the next 25-30 years -- having to undergo full Environmental Impact Reports if their project is within development standards specified in the Plan.

 City staff agendizing memo for Jan.
 10, 2012 meeting

 Ass't City Att'y Mike Mais said some level of environmental review, such as an Initial Study checklist and potentially other items, would still be required.
 Among the Plan's design standards and specifications are reduced parking requirements for new developments.

 Supporters of the downtown Plan included Downtown Long Beach Associates and the LB Area Chamber of Commerce.
 Opponents (appellants) included Housing Long Beach, Legal Aid Foundation of L.A. and NRDC, who sought inclusion of items they described as "mitigation" including requirements for low income housing, project labor agreements and right of first refusal for residents displaced by new developments in the downtown area.